NL33/electron-git/znext.md

 From there, look at how VS code works.
 Goal: a single side toolbar that can control opening your files in a project, easily allwing you to open different windows at once in a controlled environment (intead of having to minize windows to go find another doc to open).
 One seamless experience for opening docs, and navigating between docs.
 And then being able to do git on the project.

+To start, it is not necessary to be able to open the docs in the window.
+It would still be helpful to have a navigation toolbar that allows you to open docs without having to minimize windows.

 And then being able to share the project.
 At first, potentially link up with dropbox and github as separate storage places that also allow you to share.
 That might be enough.
 But can also replicate full github functionality on my own to make it easier and friendlier for non-tech people.

 # project folder